 The goal of IT is to provide cost effective, efficient and reliable access to cutting edge Information Technologies of hardware, software, networking, and telephony for the students, faculty, staff and stakeholders of Florida A&M University..

 The EIT Division is comprised of several units:

 EIT Network & Infrastructure Services is headed by Mr. Wayne Dunwoody, Director, Networking.
 Mr. Dunwoody provides leadership in the planning and construction of secure, reliable, cost effective, and leading edge communications infrastructure.

 EIT Services provides customer service and technical support to the campus community.
 Mr. Ronald Henry, Director EIT Services ensures that the campus community service needs are met through the Help Desk, Our FAMU Assistance and Telecommunications..

 EIT Applications Development & Management Unit, located at the University Commons, is primarily responsible for the implementation, maintenance, and upgrade and management of the iRattler (PeopleSoft) System.
-The iRattler Human Capital Management and Financial Management System teams are directed by Ms. Gwendolyn Carroll and Mrs. Palmyra V. Williams.
+The iRattler Financial Management System teams is directed by Mrs. Palmyra V. Williams.
 The iRattler Campus Solutions is directed by Mr. Michael James.

 EIT Information Security Unit is headed by Mr. Arthur Bialowas.
 Mr. Bialowas, Director Information Security, is charged with the responsibility of ensuring the on-going viability of Florida A&M University by establishing and maintaining a robust security program based on best practices.